v0d1ch/jsonsql/README.md

 ## Array joining

-If a key path evaluates to an array of values, the values are converted into strings, joined by a delimiter, and then output as a string.
-The default delimiter is a comma:
+If a key path evaluates to an array of values, specify a `<delimiter>` to have the the values converted into strings, joined by the delimiter, and then output as a string.

 ```
-INSERT into titles (title, year, rating, stars, created)
+INSERT into titles (title, year, rating, stars<,>, created)
 VALUES (:title, :year, :ratings.imdb, :stars.name, DEFAULT);
 ```